 Importance of mobile money for SACCOs in Tanzania

 Sending and receiving money through mobile devices started in Tanzania back in 2008.
 Tanzania was one of Africa’s first countries (with Kenya) to launch mobile money services in Africa.
-With six mobile money services – Vodacom, Airtel, Tigo, Halotel, TTCL and Zantel – Tanzania is a substantial contributor to growth and development in the region.
+With six mobile money services – Vodacom, Airtel, Tigo, Halotel, TTCL and Zantel – mobile money in Tanzania is a substantial contributor to growth and development in the region.

 There are 16.5 million active mobile money users in Tanzania, transacting over $27 billion every year.
 Such a high adoption of mobile money accounts is led by a staggering growth in mobile users.
 Tanzania is home to 46.847 million mobile subscribers, which is around 78% of the total population.